 And the brethren, when they heard about us, came from there as far as the Market of Appius and Three Inns to meet us; and when Paul saw them, he thanked God and took courage.
 (Acts 28:15)

 After stopping at the Appia Antica Cafe for a cappuccino, I continued north into Rome.
-The ancient path became covered with asphalt, and before I knew it, I found myself facing a major one-way road (going the opposite direction) with high walls on either side.
+The ancient path became covered with asphalt, and before I knew it, I found myself facing a major one-way road (going in the opposite direction) with high walls on either side.
 The cars zipped by me at 45 mph with only a few feet between us!
 I‘ll never do that again.

-Finally the gauntlet released me into a road that led through the ancient walls and the Arch of Drusus and Porta Capena, the gate Paul likely entered Rome as well.
+Finally, the gauntlet released me into a road that led through the ancient walls and the Arch of Drusus and Porta Capena, the gate Paul likely entered Rome as well.